grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 The `session` meta is a static meta that is used to link signals between them.
 It is not handled automatically by the core package and wrapper packages like `web-sdk` can handle it automatically.
-But unlike other metas, it can be also overwritten by the end-user if they have a different way of defining what a session in.
+But unlike other metas, it can be also overwritten by the end-user if they have a different way of defining what a session is.

 Properties

 - `id` - the name of the browser
-- `started` - the date when the session started
 - `attributes` - a key-value object with additional attributes about the session page

 ### User

 The `user` meta ties signals with a specific user.
-It is not required but it can be provided during initialization as well as programatically once the Faro library was initialized.
+It is not required but it can be provided during initialization as well as programmatically once the Faro library was initialized.

 Properties: